 About the M+ Shop

-The M+ Shop opened in November 2018 as a companion to exhibitions at the M+ Pavilion, and it seeks to reimagine cultural retail through the lens of Hong Kong and celebrate visual culture in practice.
+The M+ Shop opened in November 2018 as a companion to exhibitions, and it seeks to reimagine cultural retail through the lens of Hong Kong and celebrate visual culture in practice.
 The shop offers a wide assortment of M+ products, including gifts and home decor, clothing and accessories, stationery, and art books and exhibition catalogues.
 This carefully curated selection also includes M+ exclusives, which are available both in-store and online.

 All proceeds from the M+ Shop go towards supporting the work of M+.

 We ship online orders to most parts of the world.
 Shop your favourite products now!

 M+ is a museum dedicated to collecting, exhibiting, and interpreting visual art, design and architecture, moving image, and Hong Kong visual culture of the 20th and 21st centuries.
 In Hong Kong’s West Kowloon Cultural District, we are building one of the largest museums of modern and contemporary visual culture in the world, with a bold ambition to establish ourselves as one of the world’s leading cultural institutions.
 Our aim is to create a new kind of museum that reflects our unique time and place, a museum that builds on Hong Kong’s historic balance of the local and the international to define a distinctive and innovative voice for Asia’s 21st century.

 ABOUT THE WEST KOWLOON CULTURAL DISTRICT